ros2/ros2_documentation/source/Concepts.rst

 A node is a participant in the ROS graph.
 ROS nodes use a ROS client library to communicate with other nodes.
-Nodes can publish or subscribe to a Topic.
+Nodes can publish or subscribe to Topics.
-Nodes can also provide or use a Service.
+Nodes can also provide or use Services and Actions.
 There are configurable Parameters associated with a node.
 Connections between nodes are established through a distributed discovery process.
 Nodes may be located in the same process, in different processes, or on different machines.